 For example, let’s say you reported your employer to the Occupational Safety and Health Administration (OSHA) for their failure to address safety hazards in the workplace.
 Then, you were fired as a result of your decision to report this misconduct.
 In this case, you would need to file a whistleblower retaliation complaint with OSHA either online, over the phone, in person, or by mail.

 This is the process that must be followed if you are a whistleblower who lost their job after reporting misconduct to OSHA.
 But the process of filing a wrongful termination claim will be different for whistleblowers who did not report safety hazards to OSHA.

 The rules—and the deadlines for filing a claim—vary depending on what type of misconduct you reported.
 Because the laws are so complex, it’s in your best interest to hire an employment law attorney for assistance.
 Your attorney can review your case, guide you through the process of filing a claim, and help you secure the compensation you are entitled to by law.

 As a whistleblower, you should be applauded for your bravery.
 If you have been wrongfully terminated due to your decision to report misconduct, let the attorneys at Armstrong & Vaught, P.L.C. help.
 We will aggressively fight to secure the compensation you deserve.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.